Bank Administrator by Spire Healthcare Ltd

-Spire Elland Hospital in Elland, Yorkshire are looking for experienced and dedicated Administrators to join their Bank on a flexible working basis and will cover various departments within the hospital.
+Spire Cheshire Hospital in Warrington are looking for experienced and dedicated Administrators to join their Bank on a flexible working basis and will cover various departments within the hospital.

 This role is a Bank position and therefore the successful candidate/s would be required for covering sickness, annual leave and other cover for business needs.
 This role would be ideal for those looking for flexible working patterns.Duties and responsibilities